-Clearance: Connect with the ball at the top of your forehead where there is a slight angle.
+Clearance: Connect with the ball at the top of your forehead where there’s a slight angle.
 The angle on the top of your head will cause the ball to go up in the air – which is important for clearing the ball.

 Downward: Get your head above the ball and connect on the upper part of the ball – this will cause the ball to go downwards.
 You can use this as a pass or shoot.

-When you are shooting with a header, pull your neck back and push it forward when the ball reaches you – this will generate a lot of power.
-It is very hard for a goalkeeper to save a header that is aimed towards the ground.
+Shooting: Pull your neck back and push it forward when the ball reaches you – this will generate a lot of power.
+It’s very hard for a goalkeeper to save a header that is aimed towards the ground.

 How to Play Soccer: Juggling